11 Must-Do Family Activities in the Pacific Northwest

 2. Get ready for a thrill at the Whistler Sliding Center

-If you’ve got teenagers looking for a thrill, head to the Whistler Sliding Center in British Columbia for a chance to race down an Olympic skeleton or bobsled track.
+If you’ve got teenagers looking for a thrill, head to the Whistler Sliding Center in British Columbia for a chance to race down an Olympic skeleton or bobsled track for the second of the 11 must-do family activities in the Pacific Northwest.
 The center was built for the 2010 Winter Olympic games, and a visit includes a tour of the venue as well as a ride.
 Rides run in both winter and summer, and the sleds are piloted by an experienced and trained bobsled pilot.
 Get ready to bomb down the course at over 125 kilometers per hour!
 For more information, visit whistlerblackcomb.com.

 3. Step back in time at the Port Orford’s Prehistoric Gardens